 The unacceptable positions, as shown below, are also valid for the vertical mount of the device onto a wall or inside a cabinet.
 The required air flow would be insufficient.
+This wouldn't actually apply to water cooled models, but the construction of the entire device isn't made for operation in this position.

-Acceptable and unacceptable installation positions:
+Acceptable and unacceptable installation positions (air or water cooled, air cooled shown):